makushevski/FileSharp/README.md

 _(Add entries as they are published.)_

 More scripts are coming soon.
 When you add a new tool, describe it under the appropriate category table, link to its doc page, and add the `.cs` location in the summary if helpful.
+Keep the ideas flowing and brag about your favorites in chat threads 🎉.

-## Recipes
+## Recipes 🧩

 Scenario guides show how to mix multiple scripts to solve workflow problems (Git hooks, CI stages, operations runbooks).

+- **🧩 Recipes** - you can find some hands on recipes for some scripts in [this table](docs/recipes/README.md).
 - [Git Hooks / Pre-commit JSON and Large File Gate](docs/recipes/git-hooks/README.md#pre-commit-json-and-large-file-gate)

-## Creating a New Script
+## Creating a New Script 🔧

 1. Copy an existing file (e.g., `hash-directory.cs`) into the right category.
 2. Update the metadata block at the top (`name`, `category`, `description`).